bodhibyte/fence/docs/dictionary/safety-test.md

 An automated test that verifies blocking and unblocking work correctly after a macOS or app version change.
 Runs in both DEBUG and Release builds.

 **Detailed Definition:**
-The Safety Test is an automated verification routine that runs when either macOS or SelfControl's version changes.
+The Safety Test is an automated verification routine that runs when either macOS or Fence's version changes.
 It executes a 30-second test block targeting `example.com` (website) and Calculator (app), then verifies:
 1. **Blocking phase:** hosts file, packet filter, and app termination all work
 2. **Unblocking phase:** hosts file cleaned, PF rules removed, app can launch and stay running